Dmorrel7/Urban-Octo-Telegram/Horiseon-Challenge-main/README.md

 HTML Changes
 Head
-    Chnaged the Title of the site from website to Urban-Octo-Telegram Head
+    Changed the Title of the site from website to Urban-Octo-Telegram Head
 Body
     Changed div element to header.